Loynton

 Loynton is a hamlet on the A519 near the villages of Norbury, and Woodseaves in Staffordshire, England.
 It lies in the civil parish of Norbury.

-Loynton Hall is believed to have been built around 1671 by the Higgins Burne family.
-Whilst there are very few houses and farms, the main feature of the hamlet is a nature reserve, Loynton Moss, which attracts ramblers regularly.
+The settlement is mentioned in the Domesday Book, though Loynton Hall is believed to have been built around 1671 by the Higgins Burne family.
+Whilst there are very few houses and farms, the main feature of the hamlet is a nature reserve, Loynton Moss, which also has an SSSI status.
 Through the nature reserve runs the Shropshire Union Canal.

-In 1947 still owned and lived in by SAMBROOKE ARTHUR HIGGINS BURNE.

 There is a road bridge over the canal, carrying the A519, under which is reportedly the smallest telegraph pole with the most wires anywhere.